mickfuzz/phd4/_posts/2021-06-14-project-and-design-approaches.md

 As coders build their understanding of key design patterns

 #### Case Study - Computational Patterns in the Scalable Game Design project - -  SHOULD THIS BE REMOVED?
+SOME SECTIONS MOVED TO 3M PERHAPS IN CONCLUSION?

 There is one stand out study that uses design patterns extensively to support young people's computing in schools.
 The project name is Scalable Game Design undertaken by the University of Colorado.
 In an extensive programme where teachers were trained by the University staff to teacher pupils how to make games using software called Agent Sheets.
 Early pilots were very sucessful and a large number of schools signed up so that after X year, over x students had taken part in the study.
 Thus, one of the key factors of this case study is the large size of the programme.
 The fact that it was so broad gives the findings of the research that emerges more weight.